Botched Room Soundproofing

 More...

-Figure 2 - Floor plan for the room soundproofing construction
+Figure 2 - Floor plan of the tested conference room

 The test results were STC 54, STC 47, and STC 28, all failing the project requirements of STC 55.
 The contractor was distraught; he thought he had built it for STC 68.